 A new film, ‘Plan A’, is a dramatic telling of this plot, using a blend of real and fictional characters, but very much ‘based on a true story’.
 A truly remarkable story that has until recent years been under-told – a situation that stunned the film’s directors, brothers Yoav and Doron Paz.

 “It blew my mind because growing up in Israel, we never heard these stories,” Yoav Paz tells me.
 “I think there’s a couple of reasons.
 One is that, for many years, the Avengers themselves didn’t want to talk about it.
 They knew how it sounds today, how horrible it sounds to people.
 Then 10 years ago or so they started.
 I think they felt the need to talk about it before they passed away.”

 Before we get to the meat of the plot, it’s best to set the scene.

 When the Second World War ended and the Nazi concentration camps were emptied, Europe’s Jews, minus the six million who had been murdered, weren’t magically returned to their previous lives.
 Their property had been taken from them and the beneficiaries of this theft were loath to give up their ill-gotten gains.

 The widespread anti-Semitism across Europe that had fuelled and facilitated Hitler’s rise hadn’t gone away, either.
 Having escaped hell, they made it only as far as purgatory.

 A thirst for vengeance was common, but so were weariness and weakness brought on by the atrocities.
-Some of those who hoped to move on, literally and psychologically, travelled to a pre-Israel Palestine, then called Mandatory Palestine and under British rule – though this journey wasn’t available to all.
+Some of those who hoped to move on, literally and psychologically, traveled to a pre-Israel Palestine, then called Mandatory Palestine and under British rule – through this journey wasn’t available to all.
 Many attempted to rebuild their lives in Europe or North America.